 call now 844-208-8873

-The primary purpose of synthetic turf infill is typically provide ballast/weight which prevents wrinkles and any lifting during dramatic temperature swings.
-As with any infill system there are also secondary effects of using various types of infill.
+The primary purpose of synthetic turf infill is to typically provide ballast/weight which prevents wrinkles and any lifting during dramatic temperature swings.
+As with any infill system, there are also secondary effects of using various types of infill.

-Most soft lawn and artificial lawn applications require some infill, but not near as much as say a sport field application.
-The primary use of infill is merely ballast.
+Most soft lawn and artificial lawn applications require some infill, but not near as much as say a sports field application.
+The primary use of infill is merely ballasting and keeping the turf in place, but there are other reasons for turf infill per application.
 If your synthetic lawn is not going to receive heavy foot traffic, then typically 1 to 2 pounds per sq ft of appropriate infill is sufficient.
-This will create enough ballast so wind and normal foot traffic will not disturb the turf or cause movement.
+This will create enough ballast so wind and normal foot traffic will not disturb the turf or cause movement, plus keeps ultraviolet light from reaching the turf backing.
 If however you are going to incorporate pets or other activities to the surface, then other more appropriate infill should be considered.

 There are several products available that are pet specific, and in particular dealing with odor, bacteria and other potential harmful buildup within pet turf & similar product.